lecousin/java-framework-core/README.md

 # lecousin.net - Java core framework

-The core library provides:
+The core library provides mainly:
  * A Multi-Threading framework, allowing asynchronous programming
- * A new IO (Input/Output) model, flexible, and providing asynchronous operations
+ * A new IO (Input/Output) model, much more flexible, and supporting asynchronous operations

 It does not have any dependency, however the library [net.lecousin.framework.system](https://github.com/lecousin/java-framework-system "java-framework-system") is recommended for better performances on disk operations (detection of physical drives).